 Close the bottom (and the top if you are making a box) using Cellotape or glue.
 Use the holepunch to make holes for the handles, which you can make from ribbon.
 Vintage Maps: Woven Notebook Tutorial.
 Along with the straight up Washi tape peel and stick style notebook covers which need no instruction, I also whipped up this pretty one and thought I'd share the how to with you, I love the look of woven anything and paper?

 Well it just looks so cute using maps.
 You'll need two pieces of a Map/Atlas etc that have a mix of watery and land mass areas to give a mix of colours.
 I chose one piece with solely land and the other was mostly water.
 Mark up strips on the opposite side you want to use to avoid ugly black marks.
-Next I weighted the bottom of the Vertical pieces down with some cans and started weaving When you've woven enough to cover the book front and back, add some tape to the bottom of the woven pieces leaving enough of the tape to be able to fold over and seal the ends together.
+So that you can read the name places you'll want one map piece to have horizontal strips and one to have vertical strips my strips measure 1/2 inch wide and long enough to wrap around a mini composition book from top to bottom (vertical pieces obv) and front to back (horizontal pieces)leaving an inch around all sides.
+Next I weighted the bottom of the Vertical pieces down with some cans and started weaving Repeat for the top and sides.